Sinai Peninsula: British control

-Israeli invasions and occupation
+Egyptian-Israeli conflicts

 1956 war

-In 1956, Egypt nationalised the Suez Canal, a waterway marking the boundary between Egyptian territory in Africa and the Sinai Peninsula.
+In 1956, Nasserist Egypt nationalised the Suez Canal, a waterway marking the boundary between Egyptian territory in Africa and the Sinai Peninsula.
 Thereafter, Israeli ships were prohibited from using the Canal, owing to the state of war between the two states.
 Egypt also prohibited ships from using Egyptian territorial waters on the eastern side of the peninsula to travel to and from Israel, effectively imposing a blockade on the Israeli port of Eilat.
 In October 1956, in what is known in Egypt as the Tripartite Aggression, Israel Defense Forces troops, aided by the United Kingdom and France (which sought to reverse the nationalization and regain control over the Suez Canal), invaded Sinai and occupied much of the peninsula within a few days.
 In March 1957, Israel withdrew its forces from Sinai, following strong pressure from the United States and the Soviet Union.
 Thereafter, the United Nations Emergency Force (UNEF) was stationed in Sinai to prevent any further conflict in the Sinai.